IAmJSD/website/src/pages/blog/rosie-duffield.md

 ![Inspect element showing "Email Me" going to a private email server](/images/rosie-duffield/inspect.png)

-Ok - so we have established she does government business from a invalid domain and typos it in her social media.
+Ok - so we have established she does constituency business from a invalid domain and typos it in her social media.
 But who runs the mail server?
 That is a great question!
 This will get a little bit technical, but I'll try to explain this in the best way I can.

 When your computer sends email, it will first ask the DNS server which holds the records for the domain "where should I send this email".
 This is called a MX record, and we can use a tool called `dig` to ask for these records.
 Lets do that with her domain: